jlacasa/mixed-models-spring25/content/3-lesson.md

 3. Identify a link function that connects $$E(y)$$ to $$\eta$$

 ### Why to bother modeling different distributions
-- ‘If the data are not Gaussian, we must make them “act Gaussian”’, essentially amounts to the modeling version of the “when you have a hammer, try to make every problem look like a nail” [(Stroup et al., 2024)](https://www.routledge.com/Generalized-Linear-Mixed-Models-Modern-Concepts-Methods-and-Applications/Stroup-Ptukhina-Garai/p/book/9781498755566?srsltid=AfmBOop80SBSwTFMCIzkiTtYe-5uir_Xnw2KVZxa1oXb4LJWrLRx0Wwq)
+- *If the data are not Gaussian, we must make them “act Gaussian”, essentially amounts to the modeling version of the “when you have a hammer, try to make every problem look like a nail”* [(Stroup et al., 2024)](https://www.routledge.com/Generalized-Linear-Mixed-Models-Modern-Concepts-Methods-and-Applications/Stroup-Ptukhina-Garai/p/book/9781498755566?srsltid=AfmBOop80SBSwTFMCIzkiTtYe-5uir_Xnw2KVZxa1oXb4LJWrLRx0Wwq)

 ------

 ## Applied examples

-## Applied example II - counts
+## Applied example I - counts

 <html lang="en">
 <head>